influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/githubEventSource.md

 withUrl(url)
 ```

-URL is the url of the server.
+"URL is the url of the server."

 ## obj webhook.authSecret

-SecretKeySelector selects a key of a Secret.
+"SecretKeySelector selects a key of a Secret."

 ### fn webhook.authSecret.withKey